Lab 0 Solutions

 2) Implementing Functions

-Labs will often ask you to implement functions.
-Open lab00.py in your text editor.
-You should see a function called twenty_twenty_four that has a blank return statement.
+Now complete the lab.
+You should see a function called twenty_twenty_five that has a blank return statement.
 That blank is the only part you should change.
-Replace it with an expression that evaluates to 2024.
+Replace it with an expression that evaluates to 2025.
 What's the most creative expression you can come up with?

 3) Running Tests